RsyncProject/rsync/rsync.1.md

 >     rsync -av host:file1 :file2 host:file{3,4} /dest/
 >     rsync -av host::modname/file{1,2} host::modname/file3 /dest/
->     rsync -av host::modname/file1 ::modname/file{3,4}
+>     rsync -av host::modname/file1 ::modname/file{3,4} /dest/

-Older versions of rsync required using quoted spaces in the SRC, like these
+**Older versions of rsync** required using quoted spaces in the SRC, like these
 examples:

 >     rsync -av host:'dir1/file1 dir2/file2' /dest
 >     rsync host::'modname/dir1/file1 modname/dir2/file2' /dest

-This word-splitting still works (by default) in the latest rsync, but is not as easy to use as the first method.

-If you need to transfer a filename that contains whitespace, you can either specify the `--protect-args` (`-s`) option, or you'll need to escape the whitespace in a way that the remote shell will understand.
-For instance:

->     rsync -av host:'file\ name\ with\ spaces' /dest
+This word-splitting only works in a modern rsync by using `--old-args` (or its environment variable) and making sure that `--protect-args` is not enabled.

 # CONNECTING TO AN RSYNC DAEMON